Virechana Treatment in Ayurveda Procedure & Benefits

 When To Avoid Virechana

-While Virechana can be beneficial for many individuals, there are certain contraindications and precautions to consider.
+While Virechana in Ayurveda can be beneficial for many individuals, there are certain contraindications and precautions to consider.
 Keeping these precautions in mind will let you escape the unwanted virechana side effects.
 Read below:

 1. Pregnancy: Virechana is generally avoided during pregnancy due to the risk of dehydration and potential effects on the foetus.